 Applying to the Program

-In addition to our traditional clinical training program (i.e., Clinical Focus), we now have opportunities available for trainees to engage in clinical research training (i.e., Clinical/Research Focus).
+In addition to our traditional clinical training program (i.e., Clinical Focus), we now have opportunities available for up to 2 trainees per year to engage in clinical research training (i.e., Clinical/Research Focus).
 We require that applicants interested in this focus area additionally have at least one year of research experience.
 Those interested in the Clinical/Research Focus should indicate that preference clearly within their application essay, as well as specify with which clinical research mentor (or mentors) he/she would be most interested in working.
 More information on the research mentors and their areas of research can be found via this link.

 Applications are due on February 1.
 Details are in the department application materials or in the Admission FAQ.
 You can also write or call the Graduate Services Liaison, Department of Psychology, San Francisco State University, 1600 Holloway Avenue, San Francisco, CA 94132.Phone: 415-338-2713; email: email@example.com.

 Important note: All trainees in our program work at a community-based placement during their time in the program.
 To be able to work at this placement (and most community-based placements), trainees must pass a background check (e.g., fingerprinting, review of criminal history).
 If you have concerns about passing this background check, you may want to consult with our clinical director (David Gard, firstname.lastname@example.org).
 We understand that having a criminal history should not preclude you from working in a clinical placement (or from getting your license), but want to make sure that you are aware of limitations that exist in many placements and also with the Board of Behavioral Sciences.
 Specifically, an inability to pass the background check may jeopardize your ability to participate in the program’s training sequence.